wpaccessibility/wp-a11y-docs/docs/testing/testing-themes/setup.md

 {: .callout .alert }
 **Notice**: We are aware of some missing focus indicators and other accessibility issues with InstaWP's launcher.
 These issues will be reported to them for remediation.
 If you are unable to create a test site due to accessibility issues tag Amber (`@alh0319`) in #accessibility in Make WordPress Slack, and she will create a site for you.

-Here's how to create a site you can test on from our template:
+Here's how to create a testing site from our template:

 1. Go to the [WordPress Accessibility-ready Test Sites launcher on InstaWP.](https://app.instawp.io/launch?s=wp-accessibility-ready-test-sites&d=v2)
-2. Click the launch demo button.
+2. Click the "launch demo" button.
 3. Enter your email address in the email field.
 4. Check the box acknowledging the privacy notice.
-5. Click the proceed button.
+5. Click the "proceed" button.

 The website should be created in a matter of minutes and you will be automatically logged into the site.